Okaczko/rw-felp/content/index.md

 questions to ask felpers (my notes):
-- what is the procedure when the player goes to extreme lengths to get somewhere that brings them nothing?
-- player asks an answer to a lore question of his, that could however ruin their experience
+- the player climbs up the wall for the first time and hasn't been to FP yet.